danfuzz/samizdat/doc/library-guide/LangNode.md

 More specifically, for each variable defined to be `top`, a forward-declaring `varDef` is added at the top of the `statements` list.
-The original `varDef` is replaced with an equivalent `varBind`.
+The original `varDef` is replaced with an equivalent `varStore`.
 If any so-transformed variables were `export`ed, then an `exportSelection` node is added to the end of the `statements` list referencing all such variables.